Martha (band): History

 In mid to late April and early May 2018 they, along with Bad Moves of Washington, D.C., supported Jeff Rosenstock for the Northeastern and Midwestern leg of his US tour.

 On 17 April 2018 Martha, filling in last minute for Yo La Tengo, were the guest band on an episode of The Chris Gethard Show on truTV.

 On 13 December 2018 the band released single "Heart Is Healing"; announcing they had signed to Big Scary Monsters in the UK and EU and had a new album following soon.
 On 28 January 2019 the band unveiled title track "Love Keeps Kicking" as a single.
 The video for which was the second directed for the band by friends Ben Epstein and David Combs of The Max Levine Ensemble.
 The band's third album, Love Keeps Kicking, was released on 5 April 2019.

 On 28 October 2022 the band released their fourth full-length album Please Don't Take Me Back on Specialist Subject Records in the UK and Dirtnap Records in the US.
 It was their first album to be released by Specialist Subject, although they had put out a 7" single with them prior.
 It's also the band's first album to be recorded with Phil Booth at JT Soar in Nottingham, however three tracks from their 2014 split with Spoonboy had been recorded there previously.

+In 2023, they went on The Darkest Timeline Disco Tour Part 2 to Hull, Norwich, Birmingham, Sheffield, and Newport.
+In June 2023, they appeared at the Booze Cruise Festival.

+In 2025, they released Standing Where it All Began, a compilation of early singles and rarities released since the formation of the band, and toured the UK alongside Cheekface and Fresh.